bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # middle action of &lt;bes action&gt; : bes action

-For a start action this iterates over the list of &lt;action&lt; objects that make up the group.
+For a start action this iterates over the list of &lt;action&gt; objects that make up the group.

 # mime field &lt;string&gt; of &lt;bes action&gt; : string